biobakery/MetaPhlAn/README.md

 ```

 The result is the same if you want run several sample2markers.py scripts in parallel with each run for a sample (this maybe useful for some cluster-system settings).
+After this step, you will have a folder "consensus_markers" containing all sample-marker files (\*.markers).
 This steps will take around 44 minutes.
 If you want to skip this step, you can download the consensus marker files from the folder "consensus_markers" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 Step 4.
 Extract the markers of *Bacteroides_caccae* from MetaPhlAn2 database (to add its reference genome later):